Mishti92/writing-from-the-void/content/all posts/about jaime aroxa.md

 In **1986**, he founded the **Centro de Dança Jaime Arôxa** in Rio, which became a pivotal hub for partner dance education in Brazil.
 His school is where many now-famous instructors and performers got their start.

-### Career and Contributions

-In 1986, Arôxa founded the Centro de Dança Jaime Arôxa in Rio de Janeiro, which has trained over 30,000 students and more than 100 dance instructors.
-His teaching methodology emphasizes emotional expression and deep connection between dance partners. ​[alexdecarvalho.com.br+1Zoukology+1](https://alexdecarvalho.com.br/brazilianzoukmac/instructors-for-mac/jaime-aroxa-and-kiri-chapman/?utm_source=chatgpt.com)

-Arôxa has choreographed for various mediums, including theater, television, and film.
-Notably, he worked on the opening of the telenovela "Kananga do Japão" in 1989/1990, which brought him national recognition.
-His film credits include "Policarpo Quaresma, Herói do Brasil" (1997) and "Gonzaga: From Father to Son" (2012). ​[jaimearoxaipanema.com.br+10alexdecarvalho.com.br+10danceplace.com+10](https://alexdecarvalho.com.br/brazilianzoukmac/instructors-for-mac/jaime-aroxa-and-kiri-chapman/?utm_source=chatgpt.com)[Wikipédia, a enciclopédia livre](https://pt.wikipedia.org/wiki/Jaime_Ar%C3%B4xa?utm_source=chatgpt.com)[IMDb+1Wikipédia, a enciclopédia livre+1](https://www.imdb.com/name/nm0037055/?utm_source=chatgpt.com)

-He has also been involved in choreographing for samba schools' "comissão de frente" (front commission) during Rio de Janeiro's Carnival, working with schools like Mangueira and Unidos de Vila Isabel. ​[alexdecarvalho.com.br+1Wikipédia, a enciclopédia livre+1](https://alexdecarvalho.com.br/brazilianzoukmac/instructors-for-mac/jaime-aroxa-and-kiri-chapman/?utm_source=chatgpt.com)
+---
 ### Dance Philosophy and Teaching

 Arôxa's approach to dance education focuses on simplifying movements to make dance accessible to everyone.
-He believes in creating a "ritual" between partners, emphasizing unpredictability and musicality to enhance the dance experience.
+He believes in creating a "ritual" between partners, emphasizing ***unpredictability*** and ***musicality*** to enhance the dance experience.
 ​[LinkedIn+12Instagram+12alexdecarvalho.com.br+12](https://www.instagram.com/forroxperience/reel/DCHhbpiOXAK/?utm_source=chatgpt.com)
 [Zoukology](https://zoukology.com/jaime-says-my-interview-experience-with-jaime-aroxa-dutch-zouk/?utm_source=chatgpt.com)